Monday, 23 February 2015

 "Committee notes Report 43-2015 by the Director of City Development on 20mph speed limits.

 Committee also notes that :

 • 20mph zones and 20mph limits significantly decrease the risk of being injured in a collision

 • lowering the speed limit from 30mph to 20mph can reduce child accidents by up to 70%

 • half of people who are hit by a car at 30mph will die and only 10% of people hit by a car at 20mph will die

 Committee believes lower speed limits will make streets safer for pedestrians, cyclists and car users alike and will encourage people to walk and cycle with the consequential benefits for health and quality of life.

-The Director of City Development is thereafter instructed to bring a report to committee on the outcomes of such a consultation exercise, with a view to thereafter considering commencement of a phased programme of introducing 20mph limits on residential roads from 2015/16 onwards, giving due consideration to the revenue and capital and enforcement implications of such a programme.
+The Director of City Development is thereafter instructed to bring a report to committee on the outcomes of such a consultation exercise, by December 2015, with a view to thereafter considering commencement of a phased programme of introducing 20mph limits on residential roads from 2016/17 onwards, giving due consideration to the revenue and capital and enforcement implications of such a programme."

 I am pleased to say that, on this occasion, the SNP administration agreed to support my motion, as did all opposition members.
 I agreed to an alteration of the six month deadline referred to above given the workload of relevant officers, which is perfectly reasonable, but the bottom line is that the council will now be consulting with people across Dundee on this important road safety measure.

 I am indebted to Andy Llanwarne of Friends of the Earth Tayside, Derek Paton and George Gammack who each spoke eloquently as deputations on the matter tonight and to 20's Plenty for Us, Living Streets Scotland and Friends of the Earth Tayside, for their expertise and support.